Tamafaiga

 Tamafaiga or Tamafainga (died 1829) was a Samoan king.

 Tamafaiga was a war-priest from Manono Island who usurped the throne after the death of Safeofafine.
 He came to power after defeating Mataʻafa in 1827 or 1828.
 He ruled as a tyrant, and was worshiped as a god.
 The missionary John Williams reported that "he was the man in whom the spirit of the gods dwelt... the terror of all the inhabitants".
-He was killed by the people of the village of Fasito'o Uta after attempting to claim a daughter of their high chief as his hundredth wife.
+He was killed by the people from the village Fasitoouta.
+He was killed after attempting to claim a daughter name Fuatino of their high chief name Leaupepe as his hundredth wife.
 Following his death Malietoa decimated Aʻana as punishment, and eventually claimed the kingship.